Packing odd $T$-joins with at most two terminals

 A {\em counterexample} is an Eulerian signed graft with at most two terminals that does not pack and that does not contain $\widetilde{K_5}$ or $F_7$ as a minor.
+By remark~\ref{BG-min-cover}~(2), $\tau(G,\Sigma,T)\geq 3$ for every counterexample $(G,\Sigma,T)$.
 A counterexample $(G,\Sigma,T)$ is {\em extremal} if it satisfies the following properties (in this order): \begin{enumerate}[\;\;(M1)] \item it minimizes $\tau(G,\Sigma,T)$, \item it minimizes $|V(G)|$, and \item it maximizes $|E(G)|$. \end{enumerate} \begin{rem} If there exists a counterexample then there exists an extremal counterexample. \end{rem} \begin{proof} Clearly there exists a counterexample $(G,\Sigma,T)$ that minimizes (M1) and (M2) in that order.
-It suffices to show that $G$ cannot have an arbitrary number of edges.
+It suffices to show that $G$ cannot have an arbitrarily large number of edges.
 For otherwise some edge $e\in E(G)$ has at least $\tau(G,\Sigma,T)$ parallel edges (all of the same parity).
-But then $\tau\bigl((G,\Sigma,T)/e\bigr)=\tau(G,\Sigma,T)$, $(G,\Sigma,T)/e$ does not pack, it does not contain $\widetilde{K_5}$ or $F_7$ as a minor and $|V(G')|=|V(G)|-1$, contradicting our choice of $(G,\Sigma,T)$. \end{proof}
+But then $\tau\bigl((G,\Sigma,T)/e\bigr)=\tau(G,\Sigma,T)$, $(G,\Sigma,T)/e$ does not pack, it does not contain $\widetilde{K_5}$ or $F_7$ as a minor and $|V(G/e)|=|V(G)|-1$, contradicting our choice of $(G,\Sigma,T)$. \end{proof}